raspberrystars/CV-Star-Sensor/README.md

 **What next?:**

-As of 19/08/19, I have finished working on this project as part of my University course.
+19/08/19, I have finished working on this project as part of my University course.
 I hope to be able to spend further time on it as a hobby in order to keep developing the system, there are lots of improvements and additions I would like to have time to make.
 I hope that this repository may be of use to someone, and if you have questions please contact me, I will continue to monitor and work on this project.
 The best source of reference here is my MSc Thesis itself, which can be found above.

+25/05/20, I've been putting more thought into the potential improvement and applications of this project.
+I hope that the Instructables writeup will help other people find this repo, and hopefully we can work together to develop this further!